Skip to navigation Skip to content

 1

-Principal carers are able to undertake a combination of paid work, self-employment and/or study to fulfil their requirements.
+Principal carers can undertake a combination of paid work, self-employment and/or study to fulfil their requirements.
 Services Australia may approve any combination of study and work hours as long as the minimum combined total hours undertaken equal at least 30 hours per fortnight.

 Allowable Break provisions may apply to customers with this activity, and who are affected by employer closures over the Christmas school holiday period.